dlwicksell/axiom/README.md

 in the appropriate places, as well as create a .vimrc run command file, or append or overwrite your current one.
 This is to ensure that the package works correctly.
-It will also install a M[UMPS]/GT.m routine, which is necessary to use the mtags functionality, and a man page for the mktags shell script, which will create the tags file necessary for the mtags functionality..
+It will also install a M[UMPS]/GT.m routine, which is necessary to use the mtags functionality, and all the documentation..

     $ ./install